Cultivate and expand the bioinformatics capabilities of BU and the greater Boston community.

 Bioinformatics Research Partnerships

 Bioinformatics analyses of data are becoming a key component of most biological and biomedical research projects.
-The Bioinformatics Nexus strives to put state-of-the-art bioinformatics into widespread practice at BU.
-To meet these needs, the Nexus has established the following objectives:
+The Bioinformatics CAB strives to put state-of-the-art bioinformatics into widespread practice at BU.
+To meet these needs, the CAB has established the following objectives:

 - Provide biologically-oriented labs access to sustained, project-based bioinformatics expertise

 - Assist labs in writing grants that include a bioinformatics component and integrating bioinformatics approaches into their research programs

 - Disseminate knowledge about bioinformatics to the BU community and provide training and workshops to equip labs with basic bioinformatics capabilities

 - Provide mentorship and hands-on analytical experience to Bioinformatics master’s students

 - Connect groups throughout the BU ecosystem who have complementary research interfaces and expertise domains

 To accomplish the above objectives, the CAB operates within four functional domains: